 ‘Ah, hello madam,’ said Cap, ‘I was just speaking to your daughter.’

 ‘About what?’ asked the worried mother, ‘Who are you?’

 ‘It’s alright mum, I’ve got it,’ said the girl.
 ‘We don’t know anyone called Martin, now clear off you dirty old perv!’

 And with that the girl slammed the door in his face.

-Captain Clean had to admit that he wasn’t off to a great start and his next few attempts didn’t go too well either.
-But eventually, after knocking on 32 doors, he did find someone who knew where Martin lived.
-As it transpired, Martin lived at number 2 New Old Baker Road.
-Oh how Cap cursed when he found that out.
+Captain Clean had to admit that he wasn’t off to a great start, and his next few attempts didn’t go too well either.
+But eventually, after knocking on 32 doors on the left side of the street, he did find someone who knew where Martin lived.
+As it transpired, Martin lived at number 2 New Old Road – the first house on the right side of the street.
+Oh, how Cap cursed when he found that out.

 * * *

 Martin was surprised to see a man who looked like he’d just come from a fancy-dress party standing on his doorstep.

 ‘Thank god for that,’ he sighed.
 ‘I’m here to talk about your hand.’